Stu142/Gridfinity-Documentation/README.md

 All of the models and drawings displayed on this page were made using [FreeCAD](https://www.freecad.org/).

-Check out my [FreeCAD Gridfinity Generator](https://github.com/Stu142/FreeCAD-Gridfinity-Workbench) which is a workbench that can be installed from the built-in addon manager.
+Check out my [FreeCAD Gridfinity Generator](https://github.com/Stu142/FreeCAD-Gridfinity-Workbench) which is a workbench that can be installed from the built-in addon manager and can generate an assortment of bins and baseplates with the click of a button.

 My parametric FreeCAD files can be found in my [printables collection](https://www.printables.com/@Stu142_524934/collections/969910).